11 easy tips for a fluffy sponge cake

 Sponge cakes have a delicate batter that works best when it’s baked as soon as possible.
 To reduce the amount of time between making the batter and getting it in the oven, weigh and measure all the ingredients before you start, ensure your cake pan is ready to go, and have the oven preheating.

 How long should you beat eggs for sponge cake

 Whipping the eggs is a very important part of the process, so don’t skimp on the time!
-This step incorporates as much air into the eggs as possible.
-This step is what leavens the cake and will give you a light and fluffy sponge.
+You need to incorporate as much air into the eggs as possible, as this is what leavens the cake and will give you a light and fluffy sponge.